Sage-5/Sage-5/README.md

-- 👋 Hi, I’m @Sage-5
+- 👋 Hi, I’m Roy
-- 👀 I’m interested in the cybersecurity world and how it is evolving; AI
+- 👀 I’m interested in the cybersecurity world and how it is evolving: AI
 - 🌱 I’m currently taking OPS 102
 - 💞️ I’m looking to learn as much on cyber security as possible
 - 📫 How to reach me zela.g.5@gmail.com